unicef/rhizome/docs/api.rst

 **GET REQUESTS**

 For the sake of brevity, the username and api key parameters are not contained in the example strings below.
-WHen testing these in your application or in curl, dont forget to append your api key.
+When testing these in your application or in curl, dont forget to append your api key.